kamermanpr/blueprint-analytics/content/about/about.md

 Blueprint Analytics works with you to develop and execute analysis plans suited to your goals.

-I am a physiologist with over 20 years of experience in research and training in the biomedical sciences.
-I specialize in assisting postgraduate students (e.g., MMed, MDent, MSc, and PhD) and their supervisors with the design and analysis components of their research.
+I am a physiologist with over 20 years of experience in research design, analysis and training in the biomedical sciences.

 I also have more than a decade of experience in the pharmaceutical industry doing consultancy work, training, and conducting market research, so I am adept at planning and executing research and training programmes in a commerical environment.